 • Oracle 12c RAC: Installation on Oracle Linux 6 using VirtualBox

 Oracle ASM Flex

-This will help reduce the overhead on the Database server when running an ASM instance remotely.
+This will help reduce the overhead on the database server by running an ASM instance remotely.
 Instances can use the remote ASM node for any planned or unplanned downtime as well.
 All the metadata requests can be covered by non-local ASM instances.
-In addition to that this feature removes the single point of failure concern, of having only one ASM instance for storage management.
-If a local ASM instance fails, the database instance can now connect directly to any of the other remote ASM instances in the cluster.
+In addition to that this feature removes the risk of single point of failure, of having only one ASM instance for storage management.
+Now if a local ASM instance fails, the database instance can now connect directly to any of the other surviving remote ASM instances in the cluster.

 ASM Disk Scrubbing